Features

 - Empty the Trash to completely erase the files from the system.

-Note that after uninstalling/removing the nablet XAVC XDCAM plug-ins from the system, Avid Media Composer will no longer be able to access the Sony XAVC, Sony XDCAM, and Sony XDCAM EX media imported via the (AMA) Link function.
+After uninstalling/removing the nablet XAVC XDCAM plug-ins from the system, Avid Media Composer will no longer be able to access the Sony XAVC, Sony XDCAM and Sony XDCAM EX media imported via the (AMA) Link function.

 Verifying the nablet Plug-in Version

-After installation is complete, the “nablet XAVC XDCAM Plug-in” and “nablet XDCAM EX Plug-in” are available to Avid Editing products.
+After installation the “nablet XAVC XDCAM Plug-in” and “nablet XDCAM EX Plug-in” will be available to Avid Editing products.
 To verify the version follow the steps below:

-- In Avid Media Composer, open the Console window by selecting Tools->Console.
+- In Avid open the Console window by selecting Tools->Console.

-- Confirm the version number listed for the “nablet XAVC XDCAM Plug-in” and the “nablet XDCAM EX Plug-in” matches the version you installed.
+- Confirm the version number listed for the “nablet XAVC XDCAM Plug-in” and the “nablet XDCAM EX Plug-in” is v 2025.11.0.

 Uninstalling concurrent legacy Sony plug-ins

-The nablet plug-ins and the legacy Sony plug-ins cannot coexist on the same system.
-Having them both installed results in unpredictable behaviors of the editing application.
+Reminder: The nablet plug-ins and the legacy Sony plug-ins cannot coexist on the same system.
+Having them both installed will result in unpredictable behaviors of the editing application.

-- If any of MVP_MSP_SonyXDCAM_64-bit or MVP_MSP_SonyXDCAMEX_64-bit is listed, close the Avid Media Composer and uninstall Sony plug-ins:
+- If any of “MVP_MSP_SonyXDCAM_64-bit” or “MVP_MSP_SonyXDCAMEX_64-bit” is listed close the Avid application and uninstall Sony plug-ins.

 - Make sure you stop the Avid Background Services before uninstalling the Sony Plug-Ins.
 The stop/start background services icon is on the Media Composer menu bar (Macintosh) or taskbar (Windows).
 Once you uninstalled the plug-in, restart the services.